talhabuyukkose/CollectionSolutionsDocument/endpoints.md

 | `limit`| `integer`||
 | `activityTypeEnum`| `string`||

 If the given loan guid is valid, it returns all the activities that match this guid.
+(Such as CREATE, CALL_AUTO, CALL_INBOUND, CALL_MANUAL, CALL_TRANSFER, CALL_CLOSE, ACT_MOVE, MEMO, SMS, EMAIL, PUSH, IVN)
 If this loan guid does not exist, it gives not found message with statusCode: 400.

 ### Request